nikita-mospan/PL_SQL_utilities/README.md

 ## Contributing

-"If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome."
+If you'd like to contribute, please fork the repository and use a feature branch.
+Pull requests are warmly welcome.

 ## Licensing